alimanfoo/alimanfoo.github.io/_posts/2016-09-21-genotype-compression-benchmark.md

 ## Conclusions

 * For maximum all-round speed, Blosc with LZ4 and no shuffle is the best option.
 * For higher compression ratios, Blosc with Zstandard is excellent.
-Adding the bit-shuffle filter increases compression ratio even further at a modest cost to decompression speed.
+Adding the bit-shuffle filter increases compression ratio even further at a moderate cost to decompression speed.
-* Using Blosc with multiple threads accelerates both compression and decompression, however you need large (16M) chunk sizes to see the benefits (see also below).
+* Using Blosc with multiple threads accelerates both compression and decompression, however I needed large (16M) chunk sizes to see the benefits (see also below).

 ## Caveats